Using Rank Aggregation for Expert Search in Academic Digital Libraries: Conclusions

 This paper argued that unsupervised rank aggregation methods provide a sound approach for combining multiple estimators of expertise, derived from the textual contents, from the graph-structure of the community of experts, and from expert profile information.
 Experiments on a dataset of academic publications show very competitive results in terms of P@5 and MAP, attesting for the adequacy of the proposed approaches.
 This is particularly interesting to the application domain of academic expert search, since the relevance judgments required by supervised approaches are only scarcely available.

 Despite the interesting results, there are also many ideas for future work.
 Recent works have, for instance, proposed that there are advanced unsupervised rank aggregation methods capable of outperforming CombSUM and CombMNZ.
-This is currently a very hot topic of research and, for future work, we would for instance like to experiment with the ULARA algorithm recently proposed by Klementiev et al.~\cite{Klementiev09Unsupervised}.
+This is currently a very hot topic of research and, for future work, we would for instance like to experiment with the ULARA algorithm recently proposed by Klementiev et al.~\cite{Klementiev09Unsupervised} or explore supervised approached based on Learning to Rank techniques as the ones that have been explored in the field o Question/Answering~\cite{Moreira11iva}.